All About Rotary Hong Kong

 On 20th March 1930, Honorary General Commissioner Rtn James W. Davidson wrote to Rotary International concerning the promotion of a Rotary Club in Hong Kong.
-He was introduced to the Governor, Sir William Peel, by Robert later Sir supporters of the Rotary Movement.
-Sir William was immediately sympathetic and helpful.
+He was introduced to the Governor, Sir William Peel, who was immediately sympathetic and helpful.
 He was aware of the need for more communication and understanding between the various ethnic and social groupings in the community.

-With this backing, and with the help of such leading citizens as Robert Kotewell, William Hornell Vice Chancellor of the University of Hong Kong, Dr. Aurther Woo and W.E.L.
-Shanton Senior Partner of the Firm Deacons, Solicitors, Rtn Davidson was able to send a cable to Rotary International on 23rd November 1930 with the news that the Rotary Club of Hong Kong would be organized on 8th December 1930.
+With this backing, and with the help of such leading citizens as Robert Kotewell, William Hornell (Vice Chancellor of the University of Hong Kong), Dr. Arthur Woo and W.E.L.
+Shanton (Senior Partner of the Firm Deacons, Solicitors), Rtn Davidson was able to send a cable to Rotary International on 23rd November 1930 with the news that the Rotary Club of Hong Kong would be organized on 8th December 1930.
 Rtn Davidson had almost literally rounded up a total of 79 of the leading citizens of Hong Kong as Founder Members.
 There were 31 Chinese, one Indian, one Japanese and 46 Americans and Europeans.

 The new club then met regularly from 8th December 1930 on Tuesdays at Lane Crawford's Restaurant, such meetings were of course provisional until Charter No. 3413 was granted by Rotary International on 20th February 1931.

 Meanwhile Rtn James W. Davidson and his family had left Hong Kong to return to Chicago.
 After revisiting Shanghai and Japan he left Yokohama on 12th March to Vancouver.
 Having filed his report in Chicago he returned to his home in Canada.
-His health had been declining for some time, partly at least as a result of the hardship and tropical sickness on his journey through southern Asia and he died shortly after returning home (Image above: Our Club's history from 1931 to 1976)
+His health had been declining for some time, partly at least as a result of the hardship and tropical sickness on his journey through southern Asia and he died shortly after returning home.

 Rotary in Hong Kong owes it to Rtn Davidson to record the following quotation from an address by Rtn Julean Arnold of Shanghai when he visited the Rotary Club of Hong Kong on 17th November 1931: